danim55/software-knowledge/java/basics/java-basic.md

 * Use unsigned APIs (`parseUnsignedInt`, `toUnsignedLong`, etc.) for unsigned interpretation and operations.
 * Allow failures on invalid data to surface early via `NumberFormatException`.

----

-Keep this cheat sheet handy when working with binary formats, hexadecimal parsing, or any 32‑/64‑bit data models in Java.